-- 4. Click the "OK" button to save your analysis. - Note: The "Cancel" button discards the analysis. - 5.
+- 6. Click the "OK" button to save your analysis. - Note: The "Cancel" button discards the analysis. - Tip: After clicking "OK" you can now click on the GI profile in the Profiles control panel and see the MW you just found in the Info panel. - 7.
 Repeat the MW analysis for the lysozyme sample, which had a concentration of 4.27 mg/ml.
 The expected MW of lysozyme is 14.3 kDa. - Question: Does the Vc method work for the lysozyme data?